ManuSquall/visualstudio-docs.fr-fr/docs/install/install-vs-inconsistent-quality-network.md

 ---
-title: "Installer dans des environnements réseau à faible bande passante ou non fiables | Microsoft Docs"
+title: Install on low bandwidth or unreliable network environments | Microsoft Docs
-description: "Décrit comment le programme d’installation de Visual Studio fonctionne dans des conditions réseau non fiables et explique comment télécharger les fichiers d’installation avant de commencer l’installation." ms.date: 04/14/2017 ms.reviewer: ms.suite: ms.technology:
+description: Describes how the Visual Studio installer works in unreliable network conditions, and explains how to download install files before beginning the installation. ms.date: 08/25/2017 ms.reviewer: tims ms.suite: ms.technology:
 - vs-ide-install